lawlesst/triple-edit/README.md

 This is a Django application for editing RDF data.
 It's a proof-of-concept.
 It was designed with the [VIVO](http://vivoweb.org) research networking system in mind, but in principle, it should work with any triple store that you can write to from Python code.

-This application was created for the [2014 VIVO Conference Apps and Tools workshop](https://www.etouches.com/ehome/80403/189150/).
-There are no plans to maintain or support it.
-However much of the code, editing widgets, and application layout are closely related to an application in use at Brown University.
+>This application was created for the [2014 VIVO Conference Apps and Tools workshop](https://www.etouches.com/ehome/80403/189150/).
+There are currently no plans to maintain or support it.

 ##Functionality
  * [ckeditor](http://ckeditor.com/) for editing data properties containing text